Quentin Millora-Brown: UP

 On July 1, 2024, it was announced that Millora-Brown would come to the Philippines and commit to the UP Fighting Maroons of the UAAP.
 He was eligible to play in Season 87 college season as a master's student.
 His grandfather had been a UP student, getting his medical degree in 1963.

 In his UP debut, Millora-Brown had seven points, 17 rebounds, and two blocks in a win over Ateneo.
 Towards the end of the elimination rounds, he had to miss a game to return to the US and attend his grandfather's burial.
 UP finished the elimination rounds with a record of 11–3, and second in the standings.
 In the Final Four, he had nine points, 19 rebounds, three assists, and four blocks against UST as UP made its fourth straight finals appearance.
 Before the UAAP finals, he was averaging 8.6 points and 10.1 rebounds.

 In Game 1 of the UAAP finals against DLSU, Millora-Brown led UP to the win with a career-high 17 points, nine rebounds, three assists, and two steals.
 He then contributed 11 points and eight rebounds, but DLSU overcame an eight-point third quarter lead to tie the series.
 In Game 3, he led the team with 14 points, 10 rebounds, a steal and a block.
 He also made the game-sealing free throws with 11.3 seconds remaining to give UP its second UAAP title in four seasons.

-The Asian Tournament
+Club

+Macau Black Bears

 Seven months after winning a title with UP, Millora-Brown signed with the Macau Black Bears.

+Chiba Jets

+Millora-Brown joined the Chiba Jets of the B.League in January 2026 in the middle of the 2025–26 B1 League season.

+Nagoya Diamond Dolphins

+Millora-Brown joined the Nagoya Diamond Dolphins for the 2026–27 B1 League season.

 National team

 Millora-Brown has plans to play for the Philippine national team, with the Samahang Basketbol ng Pilipinas (SBP) trying to verify his eligibility to play as a local under FIBA eligibility rules of having obtained a passport before age 16.
 However, a FIBA ruling was said to have classified him as a naturalized player.
 Through his lawyers, he appealed their decision.
 On August 15, 2025, the ruling was reversed, reclassifying him from a naturalized player to a local.
+He made his debut with the national team during the first round of qualifiers for the 2027 FIBA World Cup.